Migrant workers and unemployment

 If you have come to work in Ireland and you lose your job, it can be a very difficult situation.
 If you are not an Irish citizen you need to find out your rights and entitlements in relation to redundancy, looking for work, social welfare and getting a tax refund.

 If you are an EEA or Swiss national, you can stay in Ireland if you are unemployed and looking for work.
-The EEA or European Economic Area consists of the 27 EU member states, Iceland, Norway and Liechtenstein.

 If you are a UK citizen you have the right to live, travel, work and study in Ireland.
 You can access social benefits, healthcare, social housing supports and you can vote in certain elections.
 You can find out more in our document on the Common Travel Area between Ireland and the United Kingdom.
 You can read more about ‘Residence rights of UK citizens’.

 If you are a non-EEA national who has an employment permit there are special arrangements for employment permit holders who are made redundant – see ‘Employment permits’ below.

 If you are a non-EEA national with an employment permit, there are special conditions that apply to employment permit holders who have been made redundant within the last 6 months.
 You should notify the Department of Enterprise, Trade and Employment within 28 days of your dismissal.

 If you have been made redundant after working on a work permit for 5 consecutive years you will no longer need a permit to work in Ireland.

 If you entered the State on a valid employment permit but you fell out of the system through no fault of your own, or you have been badly treated or exploited in the workplace, you may be eligible for a Reactivation Employment Permit.